 In this article, we will explore BS4 vs BS6 – the latest additions to the list of emission standards.
 But before that, let’s clear the basics.

 The Bharat Stage Emission Standards (BSES) has recently brought in Bharat Stage 6 or BS6, the sixth iteration of the vehicular emission norms.
 With the implementation of BS6, India’s emission norms will become equivalent to those of developed countries.

-The Bharat stage 4 or BS4 emission norms were introduced in 2017.
-According to the Bharat stage 4 emission criteria, 50 parts per million sulphur content was permitted as opposed to 10 parts per million mandated now by the BS6 norms.
+The Central Pollution Control Board (CPCB) introduced the Bharat stage 4, or BS4 emission norms, in 2017.
+According to the Bharat stage 4 emission criteria, 50 parts per million sulphur content was permitted instead of 10 parts per million mandated now by the BS6 norms.

 The BS6 emission norms are stricter than the BS4 criteria.
-A vital difference is that the BS6 engine requires fuel containing five times lower sulphur traces as compared to the BS4-fuelled engine.
-Also, Nitrogen Oxide (NOx) levels under BS6 norms has been brought down by 70% for diesel and 25% for petrol engines.
+A vital difference is that a BS6 engine requires fuel containing five times lower sulphur traces than a BS4 engine.
+Also, Nitrogen Oxide (NOx) levels under BS6 norms have been lowered by 70% for diesel and 25% for petrol engines.

 BS6 compliant petrol cars are designed to emit no more than 60mg/km of NOx emissions, and the particulate matter (PM) limit is at 4.5mg/km.
-Furthermore, the emission norms for diesel engines are more stringent; NOx emission is required to be reduced from 250mg/km to 80mg/km.
-The PM emission is to go down from 25mg/km to 4.5mg/km, and the HC and NOx emissions must be decreased from 300mg/km to 170mg/km.
+Furthermore, the emission norms for diesel engines are more stringent; NOx emission is to be reduced from 250mg/km to 80mg/km.
+Additionally, the PM emission is to go down from 25mg/km to 4.5mg/km, and the HC and NOx emissions must be brought down from 300mg/km to 170mg/km.